 Relationship Therapy: Should you go together or individually?

-I believe that it is when we get into a relationship that we really get to confront ourselves in a deeper way.
-Somehow the challenge of being in a relationship can bring up issues from the past that we haven’t dealt with.
-Once we are in a relationship unconsciously it feels safer to start looking for the other person to meet our unmet needs.
-While your partner may help you feel more secure, they cannot always help you address old insecurities from the past.
-By facing these old difficulties and working through them with a therapist you can be freer of the past.
+I believe that when we get into a relationship, that is the time that we really get to confront ourselves through a deeper, analytical process.
+Somehow the challenge of being in a relationship can resurface past issues that we haven’t dealt with and moved past.
+Once we are in a relationship, unconsciously it feels safer to start looking for the other person to meet our unmet needs rather than dealing with why we want those needs and what has prevented them from being met.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Teresa Mulvena is a senior accredited therapist with extensive experience working with couples and individuals with relationship issues.
 If you feel anxious about whether counselling can be useful or not, come to one session with no ongoing commitment and you will get a sense of whether it is going to be helpful.… Read more

 Can also offer telephone appointments.

 To book an appointment, please get in contact: